markashleybell/mab.jquery.taginput/README.md

 # mab.jquery.taginput

 Turns a text input into a tag input.
+[Click here to see a live demo](https://markashleybell.github.io/mab.jquery.taginput/).

 ## Basic Example